 Access: From Taipei Main Station, take any north-bound train (except the Keelung-bound train) and alight at Fulong Station.

-Taiwan Beaches – Recommended Resort for Fulong Beach: Fullon Hotel Fulong
+Recommended Resort at Fulong Beach: Fullon Hotel Fulong

 Why Guests Love It: “Great spacious hotel with good rooms, dinner and breakfast and many family facilities.
 Loved the swimming pools, kids loved them too.
 Enough to do.
 You can choose activities as you please: cycling, canoeing, surfing, lying on the beach outdoors, playgrounds, virtual reality room, and great outdoor hot spring.”